 The chances are you own one, need to upgrade or want to own one: the iconic iPhone is a must-have smartphone.
 Who hasn't heard of the gadget that revolutionised mobile phone technology?
+Millions tune in every year to watch the worlds "Best Marketing Manager" drop the hottest products in tech.
 With the rumour mill spinning about the release date for the latest and greatest model - the iPhone 8 - it's time to take a look at the history of the iPhone from idea stage to what it is now: one of the most popular devices on the planet.
 Like any good product, the iPhone has gone through numerous developmental stages, always building on the previous model, always promising greatness and always delivering.

 Initial launch of the iPhone

 Ten years ago, in January 2007, Steve Jobs delivered what would became known as an iconic speech, during which he introduced a product to the world that would revolutionise mobile phone technology.
 Some of you may remember his famous words ‘three devices: one product.’
 People were promised an iPod, a mobile phone and a computer device in one.
 It sounded too good to be true.
 What few people know, however, is that Jobs was taking a gamble on a product that back then was far from perfect.
 The speech and his prototype iPhone was nothing more than smoke and mirrors.
 When Jobs was holding his prototype iPhone on stage, anything could have happened.
 The technology was still in its infancy and those who had worked on the product were on the edge of their seats.
 But Jobs’ gamble paid off.
 The iPhone came to revolutionise mobile phone technology.
 Jobs' team who had been working on the iPhone had mapped out a list of things the phone could perform.
 If he deviated from the list, or did anything other than what was on the list, the entire phone may have malfunctioned in front of the watching world.
 But the mobile phone gods were on Jobs' side and everything worked... for now.